hsanroman/NST-Manager/README.md

  * This version uses a new token which when we are ready to support it will allow access to Nest cams without needing to completely re-install everything.
  * _The token used with this application is using my 'Works for Nest' distribution *appId* and *secret*.
 It's an older one which allows 1000 individual user logins before I will need to certify with Nest._
  __I do not have the ability to see any of your data or who is even using the token__
+ * Devices that use html tile will not refresh with going out of the device and back in again.

  *  ***There were a ton of changes to the core code so we can't guarantee there won't issue updating the code directly.
 Once you update it is important that you open the smart app and press done to clean up old variables and switch to the new Cron scheduler.
 If you have any issues after that I suggest you remove the old devices from any apps or routines they are under.
 Then remove the nest manager smartapp and start over.***